Menu

 4 Different Types Of Social Workers

 Social work is a multifaceted field that includes many specializations and roles.
-Discover four different types of social workers here.
+Discover four different areas of social work to pursue.

 Social workers can be found in nearly every facet of society, including schools, hospitals, care centers, prisons, mental health clinics, corporations, and more.
 While the specific services that social workers perform may vary by field, they share a common goal of providing care and support to the individuals and communities that need it most.

-As a licensed social worker, you can pursue many different areas of social work in the field.
+As a Licensed Social Worker (LSW), you can pursue many different fields of social work.
 Depending on your preferences or qualifications, you may choose to work with a specific group of people or in a particular sector.
 Here are four core areas of social work:

 1. Health Care Social Worker